Public fornication is a serious misdemeanor offense. Contact Van Severen Law Office at (414) 270-0202.

 What could seem relatively innocent – having sex in public – quickly turns into a criminal charge depending on the context.
 And while a conviction for this offense might turn into something like probation, the stigma of such a conviction will remain.
 Friends, family, co-workers, and the general public could all unfairly judge you for this offense.

-At Meyer Van Severen, S.C. we work our very hardest to prevent that conviction.
+At Van Severen Law Office we work our very hardest to prevent that conviction.
 Whether your case requires us to file pre-trial motions, or if you’re innocent and want to proceed to trial, we have your back.
 We’re on your side.
 And we’re prepared to fight the government with you.
-To speak with one of our top criminal defense attorneys, contact Meyer Van Severen, S.C. at (414) 270-0202 for immediate help.
+To speak with one of our top criminal defense attorneys, contact Van Severen Law Office at (414) 270-0202 for immediate help.

 In this section, “in public” means in a place where or in a manner such that the person knows or has reason to know that his or her conduct is observable by or in the presence of persons other than the person with whom he or she is having sexual intercourse.